Tearnote/lists/README.md

     -   `files.content.write`,
     -   `files.content.read`,
 7. Copy the App key from the Dropbox app console, and add it as a config var value in Heroku, with key `APP_KEY`.

+## Bugs

+-   **App does not save user settings or Dropbox access tokens**
+    Because of the project requirements, this app needs to be usable in the Code Institute web terminal environment.
+This makes some features unfeasible to implement.
+For example, since it does not expose user-local storage such as browser cookies or local filesystem, it's not possible to save the settings and Dropbox access tokens securely.
+To make the app usable for desktop use, compatibility with the web terminal would need to be dropped.
+-   **Console size is hardcoded to 80x24**
+    Size of the console is locked to the size available in the web console.
+To be compatible with all sorts of desktop terminals, the size would need to be queried with a syscall.
+The app is already "responsive", so querying the size would be enough.